Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary

 for all non-negative $(u,v)$, which satisfy the mass conservation law \eqref{cons}.
 Compared to previous related results on the entropy method for reaction-diffusion systems with quadratic nonlinearities (see \cite{DeFe06, DeFe07, DeFe08}), there are two main difficulties to overcome: the first is the treatment of the surface concentration $v$ and the associated boundary integrals and the second is the general nonlinear term $(v^{\beta} - u^{\alpha})\log\frac{v^{\beta}}{u^{\alpha}}$ for any $\alpha,\beta\ge1$.
 It is in particular the general nonlinearities, which necessitates a new proof compared to the quadratic nonlinearities considered in \cite{DeFe06, DeFe07, DeFe08}.
 We expect this new proof to constitute a more general approach.
-For a recent alternative approach for establishing entropy entropy-dissipation estimates based on a convexification argument we refer to \cite{MHM}.
+We refer to the preprint \cite{FT2015} for such a general approach.

 In the sequel, we will frequently use the following notations and inequalities: \begin{description} \item[Spatial averages and square-root abbreviation]

 \item[Norms] $\|\cdot\|_{\Omega}$ and $\|\cdot\|_{\Gamma}$ are the norms in $L^2(\Omega)$ and $L^{2}(\Gamma)$ respectively.
 For a Banach space X, we denote by $\|\cdot\|_{X}$ its norm.